 Nature conservation is of big importance to us, as the company was built on the foundation of nature experiences on tented safari tours in Kenya.
-Over the years we have been involved in several nature conservation projects, especially in Africa.
+Over the years, we have been involved in several nature conservation projects, especially in Africa.
 One of these was a big elephant research project in Kenya, conducted in collaboration with a renowned scientist and Copenhagen University.
-The research was performed from our previously owned Karen Blixen Camp in the Masai Mara.
-The camp itself continuously into a comprehensive sustainability project with focus on environmental improvements, nature conservation and protection of wild animals, education and improvement of work conditions for local employees.

-To focus on new projects, the Karen Blixen Camp was sold in 2012 and new camps were bought in South Africa.
-The Entabeni game reserve, where one new camp is situated, lies in an area of high density of cattle and crop farms, where most wild animals aren't welcome.
+Now most of our conservation efforts are initiated in South Africa, where we own several camps.
+The Entabeni game reserve, where one of our camp is situated, lies in an area of high density of cattle and crop farms, where most wild animals aren't welcome.
 For instance, leopards that have been shot by farmers for many years, because they hunt the cattle.
 Entabeni game reserve - and its tourists - give the animals a safe place and is important for wildlife conservation.
 The goal of the reserve is to become a nature park, with the capacity to house a self-sustainable animal population.
 This is done by expanding the park area and regulating the animals until the balance is restored.
 The reserve mainly focuses on endangered animals species.
-In a special enclosure they have some breeding programs for rare antelopes and a successful breeding programme for tuberculosis-free buffalos, which is highly needed in South Africa where tuberculosis is a threat to a lot of animals.
+In a special enclosure they have some breeding programs for rare antelopes and a successful breeding program for tuberculosis-free buffalos, which is highly needed in South Africa where tuberculosis is a threat to a lot of animals.
 Some of these animals are released in the reserve and some are sold to other nature reserves.

 Entabeni also has a special rhino protection programme.
 Rhinos have a fragile status due to poachers, but the Entabeni game reserve has now reached a healthy population of white rhinos.
 They achieved this by rearming their security system with a helicopter and extra guards.
-Furthermore they take care of injured and orphan rhinos.
+Furthermore, they take care of injured and orphan rhinos.

-Other new Albatros camps are Khoka Moya and Mantobeni on the edge of Kruger National Park.
-In the future we hope this can be a new sustainability project as Karen Blixen Camp was and we have initiated several environmental actions, including cost/benefit analysis on solar panels.
+Other Albatros camps are Khoka Moya and Mantobeni on the edge of Kruger National Park.
+In the future we hope these can be a sustainability project as we made in Kenya in 2006 with the Karen Blixen Camp.
+We have initiated several environmental actions at Khoka Moya and Mantobeni, including cost/benefit analysis on solar panels.
 The camps are active in the fight against poachers by supporting patrols in the park and giving the rangers extra rifle training.
-The camps have made some boreholes for the animals to find alternative water resources, because of the extremely dry winter (2015-2016).
+We have also in 2017 paid for a ranger to get a pilot certificate so he can patrol in flight to search for pouchers.
+The camps have made some boreholes for the animals to find alternative water resources, because of some extremely dry winters.

 The camp also has a community project with a small village called Welverdiend (see more under Albatros Travel's projects).
-We help organise field trips for children from the village, where the children learn about the nature and how important it is to protect it.
+We help organize field trips for children from the village, where children learn about the nature and how important it is to protect it.